 We provide a high-quality curriculum and ensure they capture the following principles:

-- The curriculum is content-rich/knowledge-rich.
-The learning objectives are specific, cumulative, well rounded, preparatory and rigorous
+- The learning objectives are specific, cumulative, well rounded, preparatory and rigorous

 - The curriculum is standards-aligned.
 It is suitable for learners at different stages of their learning journey